Wisconsin Court Records

 Are Family Court Records Public in Wisconsin?

-Under Wisconsin’s open records law, most court records are accessible to interested members of the public without extended protocol.
-Wisconsin Statutes recognize that the management and dissemination of judicial records are part of the administrative duties of the state’s various courts and as such, family court records can be obtained from designated custodians.
+Under Wisconsin's open records law, most court records are accessible to interested members of the public without extended protocol.
+Wisconsin Statutes recognize that the management and dissemination of judicial records are part of the administrative duties of the state's various courts and as such, family court records can be obtained from designated custodians.
 However, while most records are public information, the right of public access to family court records is not absolute.
-As such, custodians are not requested to fulfill requests for records which have been deemed confidential or sealed by court order.
+As such, custodians are not requested to fulfill requests for records that have been deemed confidential or sealed by court order.
 The following confidential court case information which is not accessible to the public:

-• The personal information and contact information of minors, juvenile delinquents and other selected persons
+- The personal information and contact information of minors, juvenile delinquents, and other selected persons

-• The personal information of domestic violence victims as well as victims of other forms of abuse
+- The personal information of domestic violence victims, as well as victims of other forms of abuse

-• The physical and psychological evaluations of most persons—usually the plaintiff
+- The physical and psychological evaluations of most persons—usually the plaintiff

 Where the information or record required is confidential or sealed, the requesting party must obtain the required legal authority to access the information.
 This may be a court order /subpoena or a written statement from the subject(s) authorizing the requestor to view the record of interest.
 Given these requirements, confidential information is generally not available through online resources.
 Requests for these records may only be made directly to the record custodian in the courthouse where the case was filed/heard.